A QUESTION OF LIFE, RELIGION,

 Q. But isn't this authoritarianism?

 A. In one way, yes, but it is not irrational.
-It is easy to explain the effects of promiscuous living -- the effects are clearly anti-social, for its philosophy is basically that the freedom of the individual to do whatever he or she likes is more important than any negative effects of society as a whole.
+It is easy to explain the effects of promiscuous living -- the effects are clearly anti-social, for its philosophy is basically that the freedom of the individual to do whatever he or she likes is more important than any negative side effects on society as a whole.
 There has to be a balance between freedom of the individual and the interests of the society.
-We live in an age where anything that is "minority" is sacrosanct.
+We live in an age where anything that is 'minority' is sacrosanct.
 Whilst minority points-of-view must be protected, where they clearly endanger society as a whole they must be controlled.

 Now, admittedly, such a position is open to abuse if not properly checked.
 But this is not impossible.
 Honesty, for example, should be self-evident.
 No society, with perhaps the exception of ancient Sparta, has ever thought there was anything positive in theft.
 But one area where there is disagreement is the family.
 The family has almost been destroyed by liberal, permissive ideas, and needs to be strengthened and protected.
 However, this is a large subject which is perhaps beyond the scope of what we have principally come to discuss here today.